 Turning to the input side, we present quantity indexes for the four input components and total input in figure 2.3.
-The quantity of opex (ie opex in constant 2006 prices) increased the least of the four inputs over the 12-year period, being 11 per cent higher in 2017.
-Opex usage increased by 7 per cent between 2006 and 2010 before falling back to close to its 2006 level in 2013 and then increasing again through to 2016 and falling marginally in 2017.
+The quantity of opex (ie opex in constant 2006 prices) increased the least of the four inputs over the 13-year period and fell markedly in 2018, being 2 per cent lower in 2018 than in 2006.
+Opex usage increased by 7 per cent between 2006 and 2010 before falling back to close to its 2006 level in 2013 and then increasing again through to 2016 and falling by 12 per cent in 2018.
 Opex has the third largest average share in total costs at 27 per cent.

 The input component with the largest average share of total cost, at 42 per cent, is transformers.
-The quantity of transformer input has increased steadily over the period and by

-2017 was 46 per cent above its 2006 level.
+The quantity of transformer input has increased steadily over the period and by 2018 was 46 per cent above its 2006 level.
 Given its large share of total costs, transformer inputs is an important driver of the total input quantity index.

 The next key component of TNSP input is the quantity of overhead lines.
-This input quantity increased the second least over the period, being 18 per cent higher in 2017 than it was in 2006.
+This input quantity increased the second least over the period, being 22 per cent higher in 2018 than it was in 2006.
 It should be noted that overhead line input quantities take account of both the length of lines and the overall 'carrying capacity' of the lines.
 The fact that the overhead lines input quantity has increased substantially more than network length reflects the fact that the average capacity of overhead lines has increased over the period as new lines and replacement of old lines are both of higher carrying capacity than older lines.
-Overhead lines account for around 30 per cent of total TNSP costs on average.
+Overhead lines account for around 29 per cent of total TNSP costs on average.

-The fastest growing input quantity is that of underground cables whose quantity was 66 per cent higher in 2017 than it was in 2006.
+The fastest growing input quantity is that of underground cables whose quantity was 69 per cent higher in 2018 than it was in 2006.
 However, this growth starts from a quite small base and so a higher growth rate is to be expected.
 Most of the increase in transmission underground cables input quantity has occurred since 2011.
 The scope to put significant parts of the transmission network underground is considerably less than it is for distribution and the cost relativity greater so the starting point for transmission is very small which leads to a higher growth rate relative to distribution.
 The lesser role played by underground cables in transmission is reflected in them having an average share of total costs of only 2 per cent, compared to a share in total costs of 14 per cent for distribution.